-(Vergés 95).
+(Verges 95).
 Obviously, this study does not follow Fanon into these territories and posits a much more complex relationship between inner and outer realities.

-11 In the book Postcolonal Theory, Leels Gandhi notes "postcolonalism's veced relationship with humanism" (28), a relationship which, from a Marxist-Humanist perspective envisions a "universal consensus between responsible individuals with regard to the conceptualisation of a humane, progressive and just social order" (27), and which, from an anti-humanist post-structuralist position, sees the desire for universality and "consensus [ast] visited by a "conversational imperalism" (28).
+11 In her book Postcolonal Theory, Leels Gandhi notes "postcolonalisms' sveed relationship with humanism" (23), a relationship which, from a Marxist-Humanist perspective envisions a "universal consensus between responsible individuals with regard to the conceptualisation of a humane, progressive and just social order" (27), and which, from an anti-humanist post-structuralist position, sees the desire for universitily and "consensus lasq' viriated by a 'conversional impertailsme' (28).

-Korang credits Stephen Slemon's article, "Unsettling the Empire: Resistance Theory for the Second World" as the source of this idea.
+12 Korang credits Stephen Slemon's article, "Unsettling the Empire: Resistance Theory for the Second World" as the source of this idea.

-of what might be called "canonical postcolonialism," postcolonial criticism practiced in its most traditional ways.
+of what might be called "canonical postcolonialism, " postcolonial criticism practiced in its most traditional ways.
 The broader application of the postcolonial framework does, I think, include hitherto unexplored territories, and, in its most aggravated cases, makes claims for works and authors who might superficially seem antithetical to the postcolonial project.
-But this need not be framed in the negative terms of Korang's "threat of domestication" (180), it might just as easily be seen as refusing a particular critical ghetto.
+But this need not be framed in the negative terms of Korang's "threat of domestication" (180); it might just as easily be seen as refusing a particular critical ghetto.
 More importantly, a movement toward a broad view of postcolonialism is a move against the "generalized episteme" that currently troubles the discourse, an episteme which, in its worst manifestations, views individuals and entire cultures exclusively in terms of their determinant oppressions.
 Far from arguing for a kind of bland domestication, this study points toward a postcolonial discourse which recognizes the complexity and diversity of postcolonial culture and art, one which views individual differences as the desirable result of individual sovereignty, a sovereignty which cannot be recognized through an exclusively macrocosmic political lens.

-With this in mind, this study's most controversial assertion (the assertion that Evelyn Waugh is the author of postcolonial works), is not designed to be inflammatory or retrograde, just to emphasize Korang's own point that "the colonial experience is a differential, many-sided phenomenon that does not carry the same charge or lend itself to the same uses in every location" (184).
-33 In the case of Waugh's characters, the distinct location is that of the dispossessed English gentry, the "Old World" centleman caught in
+With this in mind, this study's most controversial assertion (the assertion that Evelyn Waugh is the author of postcolonial works), is not designed to be inflammatory or retrograde, just to emphasize Korang's own point that "the colonial experience is a differential, many-sided phenomenon that does not carry the same charge or lend itself to the same uses in every location" (184), 33 In the case of Waugh's characters, the distinct location is that of the dispossessed English gentry, the "Old World" gentleman caught in

-30 In some fashions, this is the kind of critical practice Said advocates in Culture and Impervalsim, one which Moore-Cilbert skilfully summarizes in terms of some kind of "stress on the links rather than the divisions between cultures, for instance [on] opening 'dialogues' between the Western canon and one-metropolitian production" (41).
-In Said's case, this involves considering Canus in terms of Algeria and Yeasi in terms of Cesaire.
-In this study, Waugh is considered in terms unlined by Fanon.
+30 In some fashions, this is the kind of critical practice Sad advocates in Culture and Imperations one which Moore-Gilbert skillfully summarces in terms of some kind of "stress on the links rather than the divisions between outlures, for instance [onl opening" dialogues' between the Western canon and non-metropolian production ("64).
+In Sad's case, this involves considering Canus in terms of Algeria and Yeas in terms of Cearre.
+In this study, Waugh is considered in terms outlined by Fanon.